Best Guard Dogs For Families

 History

-As their name implies, the Bullmastiff is a combination of a bulldog and a mastiff.
+As their name implies, the Bullmastiff is a combination of a Bulldog and a Mastiff.
 It was first bred in England and was a fantastic tracker, especially at night.
-It worked quietly, and made short work of most escapees and criminals.
-They eventually moved from roaming outdoors to being primarily domesticated, and thrived due to their loyal nature and fondness of their owners.
+They worked quietly and made short work of most escapees and criminals.
+They eventually moved from roaming outdoors to being primarily domesticated and thriving due to their loyal nature and fondness for their owners.

 Tips On Owning